Mir (software): Toolkits

-Controversy
+Criticism

 In March 2013, Canonical Ltd. announced Mir as the replacement display server for the X.Org Server in Ubuntu.
 Previously, in 2010, it had announced that it would use Wayland.
 Canonical stated that it could not meet Ubuntu's needs with Wayland.
 There were several posts made in objection or clarification, by people leading other similar or affected projects.

-When originally announcing Mir, Canonical made various claims about Wayland's input system, which the Wayland developers quickly rebutted.
+When originally announcing Mir, Canonical made various claims about Wayland's input system, which the Wayland developers rebutted.
 Official Canonical documentation in 2014 states, "our evaluation of the protocol definition revealed that the Wayland protocol does not meet our requirements.
 First, we are aiming for a more extensible input event handling that takes future developments like 3D input devices (e.g. Leap Motion) into account ...
 With respect to mobile use-cases, we think that the handling of input methods should be reflected in the display server protocol, too.
 As another example, we consider the shell integration parts of the protocol as privileged and we'd rather avoid having any sort of shell behavior defined in the client facing protocol."
 In late 2015 Mir switched from a custom Android-derived input stack to Wayland's libinput.

 Long-time Linux kernel developer Matthew Garrett criticized the choice of licensing for Canonical's software projects, particularly Mir.
 Unlike X.Org Server and Wayland, both under the MIT License, Mir is licensed under GPLv3 – "an odd [choice]" for "GPLv3-hostile markets" – but contributors are required to sign an agreement that "grants Canonical the right to relicense your contribution under their choice of license.
 This means that, despite not being the sole copyright holder, Canonical are free to relicense your code under a proprietary license."
 He concludes that this creates asymmetry where "you end up with a situation that looks awfully like Canonical wanting to squash competition by making it impossible for anyone else to sell modified versions of Canonical's software in the same market."
 Garrett's concerns were echoed by Bradley M. Kuhn, Executive Director of the Software Freedom Conservancy.